 What We Crave

 It is perfectly normal to crave carbohydrates to some degree.
 After all, our brains need some glucose to function.
-A healthy adult needs around 150 grams of glucose to fuel the brain.
+A healthy adult needs around to fuel the brain.
 (Although, we can get on just fine without actually eating that glucose as our livers are equipped to convert at least that much protein into glucose through a process called gluconeogenesis, if given enough protein to make the conversion.)